You’ll love making this simple yet tasty butternut squash soup in the Instant Pot!

 But one that gets slightly less attention is butternut squash.
 I’ll be honest–I often shied away from cooking with butternut squash in the past because it seemed so daunting to peel and cut.

-Now that I’ve learned a few shortcuts, I think it’s a great way to incorporate nutrients and make use of fall’s bounty, and this Instant Pot butternut squash and apple soup is just the ticket!
+Now that I’ve learned a few shortcuts (which also gave me the confidence to make Instant Pot acorn squash), I think it’s a great way to incorporate nutrients and make use of fall’s bounty, and this Instant Pot butternut squash and apple soup is just the ticket!

 It’s similar to Panera’s autumn squash soup, and this recipe is a vegan option that makes for a delicious and comforting meal!